-Nationally, Job Corps offers over 100 different careers to choose from.
-Information about these careers is available below.
+Job Corps offers more than 100 different hands-on career training areas at 125 centers across the nation.
+Information about these careers is below.

 We understand that being away from family and friends can be difficult; that's why those who apply and succeed in Job Corps are truly remarkable!
 Life on a Job Corps center is just a matter of adjustment.
 You'll feel at home in no time.

 In addition to the educational and career technical opportunities that Job Corps offers, there's a whole lot more: